xcart/xcart-docs/_pages/kb_en/modules/file_attachments.md

 The addon adds a special tab on the product page in the store back end -  "Attachments" - which enables you to attach files to the product; your store visitors can then download these files from the product page.
 ![att-1.png]({{site.baseurl}}/attachments/ref_0ZWKcob4/att-1.png)

-You can upload files from your local computer, from a URL or from your store server.
+You can upload files from your local computer, from your local server or from a URL.
 The maximum file size is limited by the server settings.

 To add an attachment to a product: